mingtsou/geog371/lectures/lec03/readme.md

 In your IDE, open and create a new blank document.
 (Click on ‘Open a Project’ then select the file path for your root directory.
 Then select ‘File’ -> ‘New File’ to open a blank document.)
 Remember to save your file as ‘index.html’, then launch the live server using `Ctrl + Alt + 8`.

+Signify that the document will be written in HTML by adding the following line at the top of your file.

 ```html
 <!DOCTYPE html>
 ```

 This is called a **tag**.
 HTML tags are keywords surrounded by angle brackets.
 This tag states for the browser that the rest of your file will be written in HTML.
 The rest of our document will follow a very simple rule, no matter how complex the code.

 When you write a tag (aka `start tag`), you will need a second tag that declares the end of that part of the document (aka `end tag`).
 Content goes between the start and end tags.
-A start tag looks like and an end tag has a slash in front of it .
+A start tag looks like the tag above and an end tag has a slash in front of it .
 Conceptually, you will write the following.

 ```xml
 <tagname>Content...</tagname>